-For couples who aren’t quite ready to tackle divorce, separation can be a great precursor, giving them time and space to figure out what they really want to do.
-At North Texas Family Lawyers, we’ve helped many clients settle into separation, and one question we’re often asked, is: how long do I have to be separated, before filing for divorce?
+For couples who aren’t quite ready to tackle divorce, separation can be a great precursor, giving them time and space to figure out what they want to do.
+At North Texas Family Lawyers, we’ve helped many clients settle into separation, and one question we’re often asked is: how long do I have to be separated before filing for divorce?

-This is the opposite approach taken by other states, many of which do, in fact, require separation before filing.
-However, just because Texas isn’t one of them, doesn’t mean there aren’t still a few caveats and limitations meant to slow down couples who are racing for divorce.
+This is the opposite approach taken by other states, many of which do require separation before filing.
+However, just because Texas isn’t one of them doesn’t mean there aren’t still a few caveats and limitations meant to slow down couples racing for divorce.

 - A separation period prevents quick divorces

 - It provides a cooling-off period for level heads to, hopefully, prevail.
-This works kind of like a frustrated parent forcing a pair of fighting siblings to sit in the same room together until they aren’t angry anymore.
+This works like a frustrated parent forcing two fighting siblings to sit in the same room together until they aren’t angry.

 - Afterward, if a couple still wants to part ways, you’ve ensured that divorce isn’t just their knee-jerk reaction to a complicated problem.